blockjoy/blockvisor-protocols/docs/HOWTO.md

 ```
 Notes:
 - The `nib` CLI tool is part of `bv` bundle released as part of the [bv-host-setup](https://github.com/blockjoy/bv-host-setup) repository.
-- The `--path` argument is optional and added throughout for clarity
+- The `--path` argument is optional and added throughout for clarity.

 ## Best Practices